farscapian/clams-app-docker/README.md

 ## BTC_CHAIN=[regtest|signet|mainnet]
 ### regtest

-The default environment `local.env` deploys everything in `regtest` mode to you local docker daemon.
+The default environment deploys everything in `regtest` mode to you local docker daemon.
 By default there are 5 CLN nodes all backed by a single bitcoind node having a block time of 5 seconds.
 Each CLN node is connected to each other so they're gossiping on the same P2P network.
 No channels are created, but each CLN node is funded with `100,000,000 sats`.

 ### signet

 If you want to run signet, set `BTC_CHAIN=signet` in your env file.
 The scripts will stop if signet wallet is inadequately funded (TODO allow user to specify wallet descriptor).
 If the balance is insufficient, an on-chain address will be shown so you can send signet coins to it.
-We recommend having a bitcoin Core/QT client on your dev machine with a signet wallet with spendable funds to aid with testing/evaluation.
+It is recommended to have a bitcoin Core/QT client on your dev machine with a signet wallet with spendable funds to aid with testing/evaluation.

 By default this runs the public signet having a 10 minute block time.
 Over time we may add [MutinyNet](https://blog.mutinywallet.com/mutinynet/) or other popular signets, as well as deploy private signets (which is like a private regtest, but enables scale-out for larger internet-scale llarps.

 ### mainnet

-We do not recommend running mainnet at this time due to how new this software is.
+It is not recommend to run `mainnet`` at this time due to how new this software is.
 But it runs similarly to signet.

 ## Configuration Settings